-The Clinton Center's Conversations on Health Equity series will explore several important topics related to health equity, including vaccine confidence, maternal health disparities, and health equity during the COVID-19 pandemic.
-Each program will bring together health experts and practitioners for practical conversations designed to outline the problems that impact millions of our fellow Americans and will provide solutions and action items that can make a difference.
+The Clinton Center's Conversations on Health Equity series explores several important topics related to health equity, including vaccine confidence, maternal health disparities, and health equity during the COVID-19 pandemic.
+Each program brings together health experts and practitioners for practical conversations designed to outline the problems that impact millions of our fellow Americans and provides solutions and action items that can make a difference.

-This series is sponsored by the Derek Lewis Foundation; National Medical Association; and Arkansas Medical, Dental, & Pharmaceutical Association.
+This series is presented in partnership with Bank of America and sponsored by the Derek Lewis Foundation; National Medical Association; and Arkansas Medical, Dental, & Pharmaceutical Association.
 Conversations on Health Equity are presented by the Clinton Foundation and produced virtually by the Clinton Presidential Center.

 CLICK HERE TO REGISTER FOR THE VIRTUAL PROGRAM.